-In addition to its owned facilities, GCE leases 26 off-campus classroom and laboratory sites for use in serving its university partners, four office locations in California, one office location in Colorado, and office space in Indianapolis, Indiana.
-GCE has commitments to add more off-campus classroom and laboratory sites as of December 31, 2021 that have not yet commenced and may add additional space in Arizona and in other states in the U.S. to accommodate our growth plans in 2022 and beyond.
+In addition to its owned facilities, GCE leases 28 off-campus classroom and laboratory sites for use in serving its university partners, four office locations in California, one office location in Colorado, and office space in Indianapolis, Indiana.
+GCE has commitments to add more off-campus classroom and laboratory sites as of December 31, 2022 that have not yet commenced and plans to add additional off-campus classroom and laboratory sites in Arizona and in other states in the U.S. to accommodate our growth plans in 2023 and beyond.
 GCE works to maximize energy efficiency and minimize environmental impact in operating its leased facilities just as it does with its owned properties.